Call for papers: Triage system in emergency medicine

 - development and evaluation of triage systems for mass casualty incidents.

-Our guest editors:
+Our guest editor:

 Arian Zaboli